askman-dev/askman-chrome-extension/README.md

 - In-Page Chat Popup: Quickly access AskMan’s chat interface with the Command + I shortcut or by right-clicking to open the dialog on any page.
 - Contextual Awareness: Automatically reads page titles and content to add context to your questions, allowing for more relevant AI responses.
-- Data Privacy: AskMan only shares data with your chosen AI service provider, without storing or tracking any information on external servers.
+- Data Privacy: Askman only shares data with your chosen AI service provider, without storing or tracking any information on external servers.
 - Side Panel for Persistent Conversations: Keep your chat session fixed, even when switching pages, ensuring data is retained and your flow remains uninterrupted.
 - Custom Prompts: Easily set up common prompts that use page-specific elements, like titles and selected text, for a personalized experience.